Is Boric Acid Safe For Pets

 Expert Opinions

 Pest control experts recommend using boric acid sparingly and strategically, if at all, when pets are present.
-They emphasize the importance of following label instructions carefully and taking precautions to prevent pet exposure.
+They point out the importance of following label instructions carefully and taking precautions to prevent pet exposure.
 Many advocate for integrated pest management (IPM) strategies, which combine multiple methods to control pests while minimizing chemical use.

 Data on Pet Poisoning